Our ongoing Q&A series features Carillon Tower affiliate managers sharing their diverse investment philosophies and thoughts on the market.

 Interest rate activity and the return of volatility have focused attention on income markets.
 Eagle Asset Management Managing Director James Camp shared his thoughts on strategy in this space.

-Active management can focus more on determining whether the credit quality is truly investment grade.
-What we are seeing in corporate America is a number of investment grade companies that might be teetering.
-Credit is much more complicated than simply looking at a rating from Moody’s or S&P. Also, given that this has been the worst corporate bond year for total return since 2008, we are seeing outflows from some of the passive vehicles that both creates pressure on the net asset value for those products and gives us the opportunity to buy inexpensive paper from those funds.
-Secondly, if you look at high-quality taxable bonds in 2018, we have been a net seller of credit, in favor of Treasury bonds, which have outperformed.
-This gives us investible assets for what we view as a more generous corporate market going into 2019.
+Given that 2018 was the worst corporate bond year for total returns since 2008, we are seeing outflows from some of the passive vehicles that both creates pressure on the net asset value for those products and gives us the opportunity to buy inexpensive paper from those funds.
+If you look at high-quality taxable bonds in 2018, we were net sellers of credit, in favor of Treasury bonds, which outperformed over the course of the year.
 I think active management in fixed income has always had a leg up relative to equity counterparts.
-But as we see a lessening of the environment in which free money tended to rise all risk boats together, we are confident that security selection in both the tax-free municipal space and the corporate space is going to be of paramount importance for performance going forward.
+However, as we see a lessening of the environment in which free money tended to raise all risk boats together, we are confident that security selection in both the tax-free municipal space and the corporate space is going to be of paramount importance for performance going forward.

 Eagle Asset Management provides a broad array of fundamental equity and fixed-income strategies designed to meet the long-term goals of institutional and individual investors.
 Eagle’s multiple independent investment teams have the autonomy to pursue investment decisions guided by their individual philosophies and strategies.

 To learn more about Eagle Asset Management click here or contact us at 800.521.1195.